Saturday, March 26, 2011

 Born This Day:

-1936: Fred Parris, songwriter and vocalist with the Five Satins
+1936: Fred Parris, songwriter and vocalist with the Five Satins, was born in New Haven, Connecticut.

 1942: Larry Butler, keyboardist and vocalist with the Esquires and the Gentrys ("Keep On Dancin'"), songwriter (co-wrote "(Hey Won't You Play) Another Somebody Done Somebody Wrong Song" for B.J.
-Thomas) and producer for Kenny Rogers, Debbie Boone and Mac Davis, died in his sleep at the age of 69 in Pensacola, Florida.
+Thomas) and producer for Kenny Rogers, Debbie Boone and Mac Davis, was born in Pensacola, Florida; died January 20, 2012 in his sleep at the age of 69 in Pensacola, Florida.

 1944: Diana Ross (real name Diane Earl) was born in Detroit, Michigan.